Fraud Article

 Fraud is evolving faster than legacy IDV can keep up—and most providers are missing the one capability that truly stops it.
 While others focus on speed and document checks, Veriff built something far more powerful: Crosslinking, a real-time fraud intelligence network.
 With 96% of consumers encountering fraud and AI-driven attacks hitting 78%, the stakes have never been higher.

-In the identity verification industry, there’s a secret weapon that most providers don’t have, and many prospects don’t even know to ask about.
-While legacy solutions focus on document accuracy and processing speed, Veriff has quietly built something far more powerful.
-Veriff Crosslinking: a real-time fraud intelligence network that no other IDV platform can match.
+In the identity verification industry, there’s a game-changing capability that sets Veriff apart.
+A feature most providers lack, and many businesses don’t even know to look for.
+While legacy solutions focus on document accuracy and processing speed, which are important but increasingly insufficient in today’s complex threat landscape, Veriff has developed something far more advanced.
+Enter Veriff CrossLinks: a real-time fraud intelligence network designed to combat fraud holistically, offering a level of protection no other IDV platform can match.

 And recent insights from the Veriff Fraud Index highlight how urgent the industry needs this evolution.
 Nearly 96% of consumers worldwide have encountered fraudulent activity while using online services in the past year, and three-quarters have personally suffered a financial impact from such attacks.
 In particular, the report underscores the growing sophistication of fraud, with more than 78% of people targeted by AI-powered or deepfake fraud, and almost half expressing significant concern about these technologies.
 Against this backdrop, users increasingly demand more robust protections.
 Over 97% of respondents believe advanced identity verification and biometrics are crucial, especially in financial institutions and ecommerce.
 It’s clear: the stakes have never been higher and crosslinking has never been more important.